-Rava idli is a popular Breakfast food that originated in the Tiffin centers of Karnataka.
-It is a variation of the traditional Idli recipe but made with semolina, curd and some spices.
-Rava means semolina and idli are steamed cakes.
-Making rava idli is quick and easy since it is an instant recipe which needs no grinding and fermentation.
+Rava Idli is a popular Breakfast food originated in the Tiffin centers of Karnataka.
+It is a variation of the traditional Idli recipe but made with semolina, curd and some whole spices.
+Rava is a South Indian term which means semolina and Idli are traditional steamed cakes.
+Making Rava Idli is quick and easy since it is an instant recipe that needs no grinding and fermentation.

 If you are new to South Indian foods, then read on to know more.